ibardos/motoShop-petProject/README.md

-During development, I wanted to imitate real-life scenarios to the fullest extent, hence the choice of the "two-tier" server architecture (Java back-end + ReactJS front-end), consequent use of Git branching, and the use of modern tools and practices like building up a CI/CD pipeline, containerization, and Tes-Driven-Development.
+During development, I wanted to imitate real-life scenarios to the fullest extent, hence the choice of the "two-tier" server architecture (Java back-end + ReactJS front-end), consequent use of Git branching, and the use of modern tools and practices like building up a CI/CD pipeline, containerization, and Test-Driven-Development.
 I also wanted to face some specific challenges, that can occur in real life, so I intentionally planned the project to have space for modernization.

 **Modernizing the persistence layer:** Modernization is a common task in software development.
 Persistence technologies